Traffic stop in Palma: 171 pills, two arrests – how safe are our streets?

 - Expand targeted traffic checks at key points during peak times, coupled with gathering information on traffic and rental patterns.

-- Improve networking between municipal authorities, port and airport police and the Guardia Civil to detect transports along possible routes more quickly.
+- Improve networking between municipal authorities, port and airport police and the Guardia Civil to detect transports along possible routes more quickly, as in Raid on Mallorca: Network of Drug Trafficking and Money Laundering Shakes Palma and Surroundings.

 - Awareness campaigns in clubs, hostels and for landlords about the risks of MDMA and designer drugs; clear guidance on medical first aid in cases of overdose.